getSpag/PET-Simulation/README.md

 I tried to do something similar to Andrew Reader, who has a great youtube series on this kind of thing.
 You can find it [here](https://www.youtube.com/playlist?list=PL557uxcMh3xzkLucqdvHgwU4zlheu_CKI).

 Here is a gif of some of my results.
 Please enjoy.
 This is a WIP!

+[Coming SOON!]

 *Left: Random Emitters | Middle: (a few) Forward Projection Scan Lines for Integrating | Right: Sinogram*